National Center for Science Education

-The National Center for Science Education (NCSE) is a not-for-profit membership organization in the United States whose stated mission is to educate the press and the public on the scientific and educational aspects of controversies surrounding the teaching of evolution and climate change, and to provide information and resources to schools, parents, and other citizens working to keep those topics in public school science education.
-Based in Oakland, California, it claims 4,500 members that include scientists, teachers, clergy, and citizens of varied religious and political affiliations.
-The Center opposes the teaching of religious views in science classes in America's public schools; it does this through initiatives such as Project Steve.
-The Center has been called the United States' "leading anti-creationist organization".
-The Center is affiliated with the American Association for the Advancement of Science.
+The National Center for Science Education (NCSE) is a not-for-profit membership organization in the United States whose stated mission is to "promote and defend" science education.
+The historical focus of the organization has been on educating the press and the public on the scientific and educational aspects of controversies surrounding the teaching of evolution and climate change.
+The NCSE opposes efforts to incorporate religious and pseudoscientific concepts into public school science education.
+Thanks to high-profile efforts in this field, it has been called the "leading anti-creationist organization" in the United States.

+The NCSE is based in Oakland, California.
+As of 2012, its membership included more than 4,500 "scientists, teachers, clergy, and citizens of varied religious and political affiliations."

-NCSE is currently a member of the National Coalition Against Censorship.
+The NCSE is a member of the National Coalition Against Censorship and is affiliated with the American Association for the Advancement of Science (AAAS).